SOT-Programmers-Club/BRUTE-FORCE-ARCHIVES/README.md

 ##

-This project is for EDUCATIONAL PURPOSES ONLY.
+This project is for EDUCATIONAL PURPOSES ONLY
-💲: HACK AT YOUR OWN RISK
+💲 HACK AT YOUR OWN RISK